datastax/spark-cassandra-connector/doc/developers.md

 Help](https://help.github.com/articles/cloning-a-repository/).

 Once in the sbt shell you will be able to build and run tests for the connector without any Spark or Cassandra nodes running.
+The integration tests require [CCM](https://github.com/riptano/ccm) installed on your machine.
+This can be accomplished with `pip install ccm`

 The most common commands to use when developing the connector are

 1. `test` - Runs the the unit tests for the project.
-2. `it:test` - Runs the integeration tests with embedded Cassandra and Spark
+2. `it:test` - Runs the integration tests with embedded Cassandra and Spark
 3. `assembly` - Builds a fat jar for using with --jars in spark submit or spark-shell

 The integration tests located in `spark-cassandra-connector/src/it` should